iltuoconsulenteit/DocCropper/README.md

 DocCropper ships with three editions.
 A **Licenses** button in the header opens a panel where you can review the editions and enter your license key.
 Free users may paste a key here at any time to unlock Pro or Full features.

-- **Free** – Watermark applied, up to five images per project, LAN access disabled
+- **Free** – Watermark applied and up to five images per project
-- **Pro** – No watermark and unlimited images, but still restricted to local access
+- **Pro** – No watermark and unlimited images.
+A LAN plugin can add network access for a limited number of users in steps of five (5, 10, 15...).
-- **Lan** – Same as Pro but enabled for LAN usage only
-- **Full** – Unlocks all features including LAN and any optional plugins
+- **Full** – All features unlocked including unrestricted LAN access and any optional plugins
 - *Demo Full* is a hidden license that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.
   When this license is active the **Purchase** button turns into a PayPal donation link.

+When the LAN plugin is active the `lan_user_limit` setting controls how many accounts may use DocCropper over the network.
+Licenses are typically sold in blocks of five users (5, 10, 15 and so on).

+Both Pro and Full can run completely offline on Windows, macOS or Linux.
+Use the platform-specific start scripts or Docker image to deploy DocCropper on a single PC without external dependencies.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.